IsaacSchemm/Pandacap/README.md

 ActivityPub features:

-* Hide images and/or reposts that come from specific users you follow
+* Hide reposts by specific users
+* Treat all posts from specific users as text posts
 * Create **addressed posts** (replies to other posts or top-level posts to communities)
 * Enable and disable Bridgy Fed